jacoborus/wiretree/README.md

 ### Blocks

-Blocks are groups of units (or other blocks).
-Use createBlock to create one, then compose it into other blocks or your app’s root definition.
+Blocks are groups of units and other blocks.
+Use createBlock to create one, then compose it into other blocks or your app’s root definition by destructuring its result.

 ```ts